Jetsprint

 Jetsprint or sprint boat racing is a form of motorboat racing in which jetboats, with a crew of two, race individually against the clock through a twisting series of channels in less than a metre of water.

 Tracks are typically designed for spectators, and racing is fast and loud, with boat motors usually powered by V8s developing well over 500 hp.

 History

-Jetsprinting as an organised sport originated in New Zealand in 1981, and events were originally held in the same natural braided rivers that had inspired Sir William Hamilton to develop the jetboat, but when the sport was introduced to Australia in the mid-1980s, permanent artificial courses were used—and this is now the norm even in New Zealand.
+Jetsprinting as an organised sport originated in New Zealand in 1981 by Pat Quinn and his wife, Margaret.
+Margaret spectated jet boat Marathons which Pat competed in, but wanted to see more of the race, suggesting a smaller, more condensed track.
+Events were originally held in the same natural braided rivers that had inspired Sir William Hamilton to develop the jetboat, but when the sport was introduced to Australia in the mid-1980s, permanent artificial courses were used—and this is now the norm even in New Zealand.

 There is now a world championship under the auspices of the Union Internationale Motonautique, with hosting rotating between New Zealand, Australia and the U.S.A.

 Format

 The race itself consists of a predefined course through the channels with 25 to 30 changes of direction.
 These races generally take just 45–60 seconds.
 Once qualifying is completed, the competitors each run the course with the fastest qualifiers running last.
 The fastest 16 (typically depending on the number of competitions) proceed to the next round.
 This is then reduced to the top 12, Top 8 then the top 5 and finally the fastest three.